 Saturday October 22nd was a relatively casual day for the couple, as they attended the New Nordic Cookout ‘A Taste of Denmark’ at the Union Square Garden Market in the morning.
 The head chef of a Danish restaurant, Rene Redzepi, lead the event, which aimed to introduce the “new Nordic kitchen” utilising local and sustainable ingredients to New Yorkers.
 Following the main part of the event, Frederik and Mary spent some time walking around the Farmer’s Market.

 Earlier today, Prince Frederik and Princess Mary went back out to New Jersey where they attended a National Football League match between the New York Jets and the San Diego Chargers.
 Prince Frederik was named honorary captain of the Jets for the match, and was given a green Jets baseball cap and got to perform the cointoss.
 Before the game, the Prince and Princess met the Jets’ head coach, Rex Ryan, and film star Michael Douglas.
 Princess Mary later said that the match “was definitely a cultural experience.”

 The Crown Princess had an engagement in Queens in the afternoon, a visit to the Jacob Riis Settlement House.
 The House is a non-profit organisation, which offers training for adults and educational activities for children.
 At the House, Princess Mary learnt about the House’s exchange program which sends students to Denmark on trips, and also watched a presentation on body image and the media.
 Princess Benedikte is the patron of the House.

 Read more about the visit to the USA here.Filed under Danish Royals

-Tagged Anniversary, Architecture, Cancer, Celebrities, Children, Crown Prince Frederik, Crown Princess Mary, Culture, Official Visit, Patronage, Sport, United States of America.
+Tagged Anniversary, Architecture, Cancer, Celebrities, Children, Crown Prince Frederik of Denmark, Crown Princess Mary of Denmark, Culture, Official Visit, Patronage, Sport, United States of America.